CuprumBuddy/cuprum-garden/source/content/Tools/Obsidian Keep the Rhythm.md

 Thanks to [[DRAFT “obsi hub”|obsi hub]] for [sharing this plugin](https://t.me/obsidian10/186)! (note: link in Russian)

+Notes:
-Note that if you erase words, your word count will go down, which can severely demotivate editing your work if you are more motivated by the amount of words than the actual quality of writing.
+- If you erase words, your word count will go down, which can severely demotivate editing your work if you are more motivated by the amount of words than the actual quality of writing.
 Remember the [[Goodhart’s law]] and don’t underestimate the dangers of metrics’ allure.
+- Sadly, it doesn’t count words that were written before installing the plugin.